 Importance of Logging TX Equalization Settings

-In addition to transceiver information, it is also important to log the host side and module side TX equalization settings in the test report.
+In addition to transceiver information, it is also important to log the host and module TX equalization settings in the test report.
 This ensures a comprehensive record of all relevant parameters affecting the cable’s signal integrity and performance.
 By including these settings, users can:

 • Analyze Performance: Understand how different equalization settings impact the overall performance of the cable.